 - A high school or a secondary-school degree recognised by the college you are applying for.

 In order to learn animation, it is essential that you pursue formal education in the field.
 Animation colleges with high-quality education are increasingly aiding students to experiment with their creativity.
 As the animation industry continues to expand, many colleges are offering undergraduate and postgraduate degrees in animation.
-The undergraduate course of HNC/D Computer Game Animation offered by LCCA is aimed at equipping students with technical skills that will help them make it big in the industry.
+The undergraduate course of BA Graphic Design offered by LCCA is aimed at equipping students with technical skills that will help them make it big in the industry.

 This text was written by Meghdeep Patnaik and edited by Amelia Hayward-Cole.